becarpenter/book6/5. Network Design/Prefix per Host.md

 This approach has other benefits such as better scaling properties for neighbor caches, etc., which are discussed in RFC 9663.
-The latter uses standards DHCPv6 Prefix Delegation (DHCPv6-PD)
+The latter uses standard DHCPv6 Prefix Delegation (DHCPv6-PD)
 \[[RFC8415](https://www.rfc-editor.org/info/rfc8415)\], whereas RFC 8273
 uses specially crafted Router Advertisement messages.